RicinApp/Ricin/README.md

 ```

 # Contribute
-You can contribute to improving Ricin by [proposing Pull-requests](https://github.com/RicinApp/Ricin/pulls), reporting bugs or suggestions using the GitHub [issues tracker](https://github.com/RicinApp/Ricin/issues), [submiting a Bounty](https://www.bountysource.com/teams/RicinApp).
+You can contribute to improving Ricin by [proposing Pull-requests](https://github.com/RicinApp/Ricin/pulls), reporting bugs or suggestions using the GitHub [issues tracker](https://github.com/RicinApp/Ricin/issues), [submiting a Bounty](https://www.bountysource.com/teams/RicinApp) or even [Translating Ricin in your native language](#translating)

 > _Section to complete..._